RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/Documentation/Report.md

 SELECT * FROM FootballMatch WHERE MatchDate BETWEEN '2023-08-01' AND '2023-08-31';
 ```

+Here, a SELECT statement is used with a date-time function, BETWEEN, to extract matches within a specific date range, illustrating the use of date-time functions in SQL queries.
 The purpose of this query is to extract all matches that took place in the month of August 2023.
 It's useful for generating reports on matches played within a specific time frame, possibly for monthly summaries or tournament analysis.

 ##### Find all matches where the home team scored more than 2 goals: